Augmentations and link group representations: Augmentation representation

 \end{proof}

-Since a framed link isotopy can be extended to an ambient isotopy and every framed cord finds its counterpart by the isotopy, it is clear that $\textrm{Cord}(K)$ is a framed link invariant.
-An augmentation $\epsilon:\textrm{Cord}(K)\rightarrow k $, algebraically defined as a algebra morphism, is also well-defined for isotopy classes of framed links.
+Since an isotopy of a framed link can be extended to an isotopy of the ambient manifold, and every framed cord finds its counterpart following the isotopy, we see that $\mathrm{Cord}(L)$ is an invariant of framed links.
+An augmentation $\epsilon:\mathrm{Cord}(L)\rightarrow k $, algebraically defined as an algebra morphism, is also invariant under isotopies.

-However, to construct an associated augmentation representation $(\rho_\epsilon, V_\epsilon)$, one needs to choose a braid, which is additional data.
-It is not immediately clear about the dependent of this choice from the definition.
-In the following theorem, we address this question.
+However, the construction of $(\rho_\epsilon, V_\epsilon)$ requires a braid representative.
+In the following theorem, we show the representation is independent from the choice of the braid.

-\begin{thm} Suppose $K$ is an oriented link equipped with its Seifert framing.
-Let $\epsilon: {\textrm{Cord}}(K)\rightarrow k$ be an augmentation of its framed cord algebra.
+\begin{thm} Suppose $L$ is an oriented link equipped with its Seifert framing.
+Let $\epsilon: \mathrm{Cord}(L)\rightarrow k$ be an augmentation of its framed cord algebra.
 Up to isomorphism, the augmentation representation $(\rho_\epsilon,V_\epsilon)$ is well-defined for the augmentation $\epsilon$.
 In particular, it does not depend on the choice of the braid in the construction. \end{thm} \begin{proof}